D.C. Young Fly

 John Richard Whitfield (born May 2, 1992), known professionally as D.C.
 Young Fly, is an American comedian, host, singer, and actor.
 Commencing his acting career in 2014, he garnered prominence as a recurring cast member on the improv comedy series Wild 'n Out (2015-present).
 He appeared on DigitalLivesMatter (2016).
 Whitfield assumed the starring role of Spooky in Outlaw Posse.

 Early life

 John Whitfield was born and raised in Atlanta, Georgia, specifically within the city's West Side locale.
-His maternal parent was an educator at the middle school level.
+His mother was an educator at the middle school level.
 He pursued his secondary education at Benjamin E. Mays High School.

 Career

 2012–2017

 Whitfield commenced his career in the entertainment industry as a comedian and thespian.
 In 2012, Whitfield hosted Gotham Comedy Live in New York City, with Jay Nog, Atheer Yacoub, and Fransisco Ramos in a special edition of the show.
 In 2015, Whitfield became a recurring cast member on the MTV improv comedy series Wild 'n Out, hosted by comedian Nick Cannon.
 Although this season debuted with a double bill on June 10, 2015, featuring Kevin Hart and Rae Sremmurd, it concluded its initial run with Shaquille O'Neal and Migos on August 19, 2015.

 In 2015, D.C, along with his Wild n’ Out co-stars, Karlous Miller and Chico Bean, started their own podcast, called The 85 South Show, where they speak on various topics, interact with the audience, and freestyle on songs.
 Whitfield made an appearance as Latavious in an episode of the television series Scream.
 In August 2016, he secured a leading role in Terri J. Vaughn's #DigitalLivesMatter.
 That same year, he transitioned to the silver screen, making his cinematic debut as Eric in the film Almost Christmas.
 This project afforded him the opportunity to share the screen with actors Kimberly Elise, Danny Glover, Omar Epps, and Gabrielle Union.
 Whitfield made an appearance in My Cousin's Ghetto Wedding.

 In 2017, Whitfield appeared in several notable projects.
 He starred in the critically acclaimed miniseries The New Edition Story in January, which received generally positive reviews.
 He subsequently appeared in BET's The Quad in February, playing the role of Young Rapper.
 Whitfield made a guest appearance in Dirty South House Arrest the same month.
 In March, Whitfield served as an opening act for Chris Brown's Party Tour.
 Whitfield made appearances on the American television series Hip Hop Squares and Tales, portraying Lil Joe in the latter's June episode.
 From 2017 to 2019, Whitfield became a main host for the revived TRL on MTV.